 Why should a Reykjavik City Guide stop within the city limits?
 Within an easy drive from Reykjavik, Iceland’s Golden Circle boasts national parks, spectacular waterfalls, hiking trails, and cultural attractions.
-If you’re staying a few days in Reykjavik, drive or take a guided tour to Gullfoss Waterfall and the famous Blue Lagoon.
-Alternatively, the charming harbor town of Hafnarfjörður is a short drive from the capital.
+If you’re staying a couple of days in Reykjavik, drive or take a guided tour to Gullfoss Waterfall and the famous Blue Lagoon.
+Or instead, explore the charming harbor town of Hafnarfjörður, a short drive from the capital.
 It has a smattering of shops, bakeries, and traditional restaurants.
-Each year it hosts the annual Viking festival where revelers can feast, drink, and dance like their ancestors for a few days.
-If you don’t wish to venture too far from Reykjavik, head for Seltjarnarnes Peninsula.
+Moreover, each year it hosts the annual Viking festival where revelers can feast, drink, and dance like their ancestors for a few days.
+But if you don’t wish to venture too far from Reykjavik, head for Snaefellsnes Peninsula.
 It’s a tiny coastal area with nature reserves, a lighthouse, and spectacular views of the Northern Lights.

 In conclusion, Reykjavik offers visitors plenty of cultural, culinary, and natural delights, as well as being a convenient springboard for trips to the rest of the country.
 With our handy Reykjavik City guide, you can be sure you won’t miss a thing.